algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 ---
 title: Manifesto on “Algorithmic Sabotage”
 title_h1: Manifesto on “Algorithmic Sabotage”
-description: This is a preliminary version of a document comprising ten statements, numbered from 0 to 9, which delineate the underlying principles, strategic approaches and aesthetic manifestations of the critical notion of ‘Algorithmic Sabotage’ within the framework of digital culture and information technology.
+description: This document presents a preliminary version comprising ten propositions, numbered from 0 to 9, that articulate the underlying principles, strategic approaches, and aesthetic manifestations of the critical concept of “algorithmic sabotage” within the broader context of digital culture and information technology.
 bookToc: false
 url: /manifesto-on-algorithmic_sabotage
 date: 2024-06-13
-modified: 2024-12-31
+modified: 2025-01-08
 Tags: ['Manifesto', 'Algorithmic Sabotage', 'Sabotage', 'ASRG', 'Techno-Disobedience', 'Prefigurative Techno-Politics', 'Manifesto on Algorithmic Sabotage']
 images:
 - images/output-787.png